 Institutional Library Services

-Click a link below to go to each library's wish list.
+Click HERE to visit the wishlists on the Washington Center for the Book page.
 Your purchases will help patrons in prisons and state hospitals.

 With spirit and fortitude, ILS branch staff enhances the quality of life for unique populations by providing a welcoming, neutral and secure place where informational, educational, and recreational needs are met.

 Department of Social and Health Service Libraries

 Books, Films, Magazines and Reference Material